Generic Name: pramlintide (PRAM lin tide)

 You should not use pramlintide if you cannot recognize symptoms of low blood sugar.
 Severely low blood sugar (hypoglycemia) may occur within 3 hours after your pramlintide injection.
 Symptoms may include headache, dizziness, drowsiness, vision problems, hunger, weakness, sweating, confusion, irritability, fast heart rate, or feeling jittery.

-What should I discuss with my doctor before using SymlinPen 60 (pramlintide)?
+What should I discuss with my healthcare provider before taking SymlinPen 60 (pramlintide)?

 You should not use this medicine if you are allergic to pramlintide or metacresol, or: